russia423690/docker-openvpn/README.md

 * No longer uses serveconfig to distribute the configuration via https
 * Proper PKI support integrated into image
-* OpenVPN config files, PKI keys and certs are stored on a storage volume for re-use across containers
+* OpenVPN config files, PKI keys and certs are stored on a storage volume1 for re-use across containers
 * Addition of tls-auth for HMAC security

 ## Originally Tested On